-Baggage allowances vary by airline and by route.
-The normal check-in baggage allowance is 20 kilos per adult or child.
-Many low-cost or no frills carriers such as Ryanair, easyjet and Flybe make a charge for each item of baggage that is checked in.
-Increasingly airlines in North America and other parts of the world levy charges for items of baggage checked in for domestic and regional flights.
+Baggage allowances vary by airline and by route and policies vary widely.
+Many low-cost or no frills carriers such as Norwegian, Ryanair, easyjet and Flybe make a charge for each item of baggage that is checked in.
+Your final documents will provide details of baggage allowance that is included but if you are unclear please contact us.

 Additional luggage carried over any free allowance amounts will be charged as ’excess baggage’; charges are levied either for each extra kilo or for each extra piece of luggage depending on the route.
 If you plan to take a significant amount of additional luggage with you it is important to contact either Best Served Scandinavia or the airline in advance as at certain times of year airlines may limit how much additional baggage can be carried.

 No single item of luggage may weigh more than 32 kilos (even if you are intending to pay excess baggage charges): airlines will either refuse any items weighing more than this or else will ask you to repack into two or more separate bags that weigh less than 32 kilos each.